MrZhuNi/salome_shape/doc/gui/Introduction.rst

 - three planes **YOZ**, **XOZ**, **XOY**  coinciding with coordinate planes.

 Only  points, axis and plane (see  :ref:`constructionPlugin`) and sketches (see  :ref:`sketchPlugin`) can be added in Partset to be used in any part later.
-:ref:`parameter_usage` created can be used both in Partset and any Part.
+:ref:`parameter_usage` can be used both in Partset and any Part.

 New Part can be created as described in :ref:`partPlugin`.